aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/formulas/evaluation-functions/_index.md

 A: Yes, Aspose.Tasks for Java supports various versions of Microsoft Project files, including MPP, MPT, and XML formats.

 **Q: Can I try Aspose.Tasks for Java before purchasing?**
-A: Yes, you can download a free trial version of Aspose.Tasks for Java from the website [here](https://purchase.aspose.com/buy).
+A: Yes, you can download a free trial version of Aspose.Tasks for Java from the website [Aspose.Tasks for Java purchase page](https://purchase.aspose.com/buy).

 **Q: How can I get support for Aspose.Tasks for Java?**
-A: You can get support from the Aspose.Tasks community forum [here](https://forum.aspose.com/c/tasks/15).
+A: You can get support from the Aspose.Tasks community forum [Aspose.Tasks community forum](https://forum.aspose.com/c/tasks/15).

 **Q: Is there a temporary license available for Aspose.Tasks for Java?**
-A: Yes, you can obtain a temporary license for testing purposes from the Aspose website [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, you can obtain a temporary license for testing purposes from the Aspose website [Aspose temporary license page](https://purchase.aspose.com/temporary-license/).

 ## Conclusion
 By following these steps you’ve learned how to **create project object**, **add extended attribute**, and leverage evaluation functions to **generate project report** automatically.
 You can now extend this foundation to build richer project analytics, custom dashboards, or automated scheduling tools—all powered by Aspose.Tasks for Java.